abbi4code/multisig-wallet/readme.md

 I used a few key packages to make this script work smoothly:
 - **bitcoinjs-lib**: For creating the multisig wallet, generating key pairs, and handling transactions (like PSBTs).
 It’s a go-to library for Bitcoin scripting.
+- **bip32**: For deterministic key generation using a fixed seed, aligning with bip32 standard for reproducible wallet creation.
 - **bitcoin-core**: To interact with Bitcoin Core via RPC—super useful for mining blocks and broadcasting transactions in regtest.
 - **ecpair** and **tiny-secp256k1**: For securely generating and managing key pairs, which are required for the multisig wallet.
 - **TypeScript**: To write clean, type-safe code that aligns with Caravan’s stack.